MintMoose/rating-component/README.md

 ## My process

-n my solution, I employed a mobile-first approach, starting with the design for mobile devices and then progressively enhancing it for larger screens.
+In my solution, I employed a mobile-first approach, starting with the design for mobile devices and then progressively enhancing it for larger screens.
 I created utility classes for fonts, colors, and sizes, and then proceeded to implement the buttons and overall layout.

 ### Built with